 - What is diastasis recti (or the mommy tummy)?

 - Exercises and physical therapy moves to improve abdominal muscle separation

 What is diastasis recti (or the ‘mummy tummy’)?

 This article is for informational purposes only.
 It is not a substitute for medical advice, diagnosis, or treatment.
 Learn more.

-Diastasis recti is also known as the ‘mummy’ or ‘mommy tummy’ or abdominal separation.
+Diastasis recti (also known as the ‘mummy’ or ‘mommy tummy’) is what medical types call an abdominal muscle separation.

 Let’s take a step back for a quick, simplified anatomy lesson, ‘mkay?

 Your abdominal muscles go in a couple of different directions – they help support your core.
 Some go up and down along the front of your abdomen (rectus abdominis).
 Other muscles go side to side around your body (transverse abdominis).
 And others are horizontal (obliques).